Comcast gives free flags to Hoosier families

 Then, one by one, Toon and his teammates lift new flags and renewed spirit across central Indiana.

-Wilson says the free flag replacement program is open to all Hoosiers, not just Comcast customers.
+Wilson said the free flag replacement program is open to all Hoosiers, not just Comcast customers.